echoedinvoker/python/day14/134-higher-lower/memo.md

 ![Alt play game 2](pic/02.jpg)

+- The blue part does not appear for the first time (before any guesses).

 ![Alt play game 3](pic/03.jpg)

+- After each user input, the entire screen will be deleted and rendered again.

 ## **Files**

+### _art.py_

 ![Alt provided file 1: art](pic/04.jpg)

+- lector already provides the required ASCII art.

+### _game_data.py_

 ![Alt provided file 2: data](pic/05.jpg)

+- lector provides the required data, which we use to make the game.

+### _main.py_

 ![Alt main.py](pic/06.jpg)

+- empty, we must write the logic of the game itself from scratch.

 ## **Flowchart**